You are currently viewing PySpark Read and Write MySQL Database Table

 Some points to note while writing

-• The mode("overwrite") drops the table if already exists by default and re-creates a new one without indexes.
+• To re-write the existing table, use the mode("overwrite").
+This drops the table if already exists by default and re-creates a new one without indexes.

-• This connector by default uses READ_COMMITTED isolation level.
-You can change this using option("mssqlIsolationLevel", "READ_UNCOMMITTED").
+• By default, the connector uses READ_COMMITTED isolation level.
+To change this use option("mssqlIsolationLevel", "READ_UNCOMMITTED").

 # Write to MySQL Table